DaedalusMASE/DaedalusMASE/4. DaedalusMASE_Coverage_Calculator/README.md

 Epoch(UTCG),Lat_GEOD(deg),Lon_GEOD(deg),Height_WGS84 (km),Magnetic Latitude,Magnetic Longitude,MLT
 These files should be stored at a local folder (default name is "OrbitFiles").

-The orbit files contain magnetic coordinates of the orbit.
+The orbit files need to contain magnetic coordinates of the orbit.
 A utility called "OrbitFileConversions.py" can be used to add the magnetic coordinates to a csv-formatted orbit file with geographic coordinates.
-The utility reads a csv orbit file with format:
+It uses the apexpy library (https://pypi.org/project/apexpy/  and  https://github.com/aburrell/apexpy) The utility reads a csv orbit file with format:

 | Field Description | Example value            | Column Name in CSV file |